pbrisbin/setup-tool-action/README.md

 ### More...

-If you use this action successful for another tool, please open a PR adding it to the CI matrix and this README.
+If you use this action successfully for another tool, please open a PR adding it to the CI matrix and this README.

 ---